 You likely spend a lot of time on your couch, whether you’re snuggling up for a good show, taking a much deserved midday nap, or gathering together with loved ones for game night.
-In fact, with the exception of your bed, your couch is probably the piece of furniture where you spend the most time.

 • what to avoid in a couch

-This post contains affiliate links, which means we may earn a small commission if you choose to make a purchase.
+This post contains some affiliate links, which means we may earn a small commission if you choose to make a purchase.
+(Not all of them are affiliate links, though!)
+As always, we only make recommendations that are genuine.
+Featured Image: Medley

 If you’d like to read more about the specific toxins found in most couches along with what to look for instead, click on the toggles below for more info.
-If you’d rather just skip right to our recommended brands, scroll down.
+If you’d rather just skip right to our recommended brands, scroll down! 🛋️

 The Toxic Chemicals Commonly Found in Couches & Upholstered Furniture